serchnm/mineria_datos/Unidad2/Examen/README.md

 ```R
 library(ggplot2)
 ```
-### Make the filter only need the "genere and studio" we selected
+### We create  the filter for the only data we need "genre and studio"

 ```R
 moviesExam <- moviesExam[moviesExam$Genre %in% genere, ]